 Fortunately, there is the KY038 microphone breakout.
 This breakout board has built-in comparators, potentiometers, and a preamplifier to make it easier to connect to the Raspberry Pi:

 The digital output of the KY038 is high whenever a particular sound level threshold is reached.
 You can set the threshold using the onboard potentiometer.
 The analog output of the KY038 is the unamplified signal from the electret microphone.
 You can use this unaltered signal to drive a speaker if you send it to an amplifier first.

 The KY038 is perfect for detecting when a door closes, controlling devices using hand claps, and noise level monitoring.

-Using the KY038 Microphone Breakout with the Raspberry Pi
+Using the KY038 Microphone Breakout with a Raspberry Pi

-To demonstrate the KY038, we will create a circuit that triggers a 5V relay when a certain sound threshold is reached.
-You will need the following materials:
+To demonstrate how to use the KY038 with a Raspberry Pi, we will build a circuit that triggers a 5V relay when a certain sound threshold is detected by the KY038 microphone.

-Connect the devices according to the image below.
+Connect the devices according to the wiring diagram below.